Deadline to submit is Monday, March 26, 2018 – 10:00AM.

 How will finalists audition?

 All auditions will be held on the same day.
-If you are selected as a finalist, but unavailable to participate in the on-campus audition (i.e. internship, etc.), you should submit a video of your speech in the mp4 format.
-If selected as a finalist, you will be directed where to send this video.
+If you are selected as a finalist, but unavailable to participate in the on-campus audition (i.e. internship, etc.), your video will be played in your absence.

-The student commencement speaker for each ceremony of the three ceremonies will be selected at the end of the auditions, and will be notified via email within 24 hours of the audition.
+The final speaker for each ceremony will be selected at the end of the auditions, and will be notified via email within 24 hours of the audition.

 If selected, will there be assistance to help me with my speech?